’90 Day Fiancé’ Spoilers: Angela Deem And Michael Ilesanmi Still Trying To Get Pregnant

 Angela Deem and Michael Ilesanmi of TLC’s 90 Day Fiancé: Before the 90 Days are still trying to have a baby together.
-During the October 6 episode of the series, which is currently available for early streaming on TLC’s website, Angela and Michael are seen chatting with Angela’s daughter on video chat in an attempt to persuade the younger woman to donate an egg to her mother and future step-father.
+During the October 6 episode of the series, which is currently available for early streaming on TLC’s website, Angela and Michael are seen chatting with Angela’s daughter on video chat in an attempt to persuade the younger woman to donate an egg to her mother and future stepfather.

 Angela and Michael appeared on the show’s first season, where viewers watched as the 53-year-old woman traveled to Nigeria to meet her 31-year-old man for the first time.
 The couple got engaged during Angela’s visit, but they ended up calling off their engagement at the end of the show’s first season.

 The couple has since reconciled and returned to the series for its third season, where they’ve been focused on getting their relationship back on track and having a child together.
-Angela has described the relationship as a “rollercoaster” and the couple is having regular fights, including one that left Michael sleeping in his car after being kicked out of the hotel room he shared with Angela, as previously reportd by The Inquisitr.
+Angela has described the relationship as a “rollercoaster,” and the couple is having regular fights, including one that left Michael sleeping in his car after being kicked out of the hotel room he shared with Angela, as previously reported by The Inquisitr.

 During a previous episode, Michael took Angela home to meet his mother, Aduke, who highlighted the importance of her son having a grandchild to carry on his name, as previously reported by The Inquisitr.